Left undone: A Black artist, traumatized by confrontation, will speak at art exhibit opening

 Initially, “I didn’t know what I was going to do with it,” she said of the letter.
 “I just needed to write down what was evoked from me today — why did this trigger me?
 What was that trigger?”

-MMOCA declined to provide images of the incomplete mural or to allow a photographer into the exhibition before its opening on Saturday.
-Laster, the show's curator, also declined an interview and said through an Overture spokesperson that she did not want the incident involving Gee to detract from the artwork and historic nature of "Ain't I A Woman?"
+Citing the guest curator’s wish to keep the exhibition a surprise until the opening, MMOCA declined to provide images of the incomplete mural or to allow a photographer as the exhibition was being installed.
+Laster, the guest curator, also declined an interview and said through an MMOCA spokesperson that she did not want the incident involving Gee to detract from the artwork and historic nature of “Ain’t I A Woman?”

 “The work is compelling, beautiful, and each artist has something unique to say,” Dupaty said.
 “I think people are going to enjoy spending time exploring this exhibition over and over again.”